ankitchandra99/XindusTradeEcommerce/README.md

 Verifies that the controller method throws a UserNotFoundException when an invalid user attempts to access their wishlist.

 Test Steps:
-Set up the mock authentication to return an invalid username.
+1.Set up the mock authentication to return an invalid username.
-Execute the controller method to get the wishlist for the authenticated user.
+2.Execute the controller method to get the wishlist for the authenticated user.
-Verify that a UserNotFoundException is thrown.
+3.Verify that a UserNotFoundException is thrown.
 ## shouldReturnEmptyWishlist_whenGetWishList
 Description:
 Tests that the controller returns an empty wishlist when a valid user with no wishlist items requests their wishlist.

 Test Steps:
-Mock the UserRepository to return a user with no wishlist items.
+1.Mock the UserRepository to return a user with no wishlist items.
-Execute the controller method to get the wishlist for the authenticated user.
+2.Execute the controller method to get the wishlist for the authenticated user.
-Verify that the response contains an empty wishlist.
+3.Verify that the response contains an empty wishlist.
 ## shouldReturnUserNotFound_whenAddWishList
 Description:
 Ensures that the controller method throws a UserNotFoundException when attempting to add a wishlist item for an invalid user.

 Test Steps:
-Execute the controller method to add a wishlist item for the authenticated user.
+1.Execute the controller method to add a wishlist item for the authenticated user.
-Verify that a UserNotFoundException is thrown.
+2.Verify that a UserNotFoundException is thrown.
 ## shouldReturnSuccess_whenAddWishList
 Description:
 Tests that the controller successfully adds a wishlist item for a valid user.

 Test Steps:
-Mock the UserRepository to return a valid user.
+1.Mock the UserRepository to return a valid user.
-Execute the controller method to add a wishlist item for the authenticated user.
+2.Execute the controller method to add a wishlist item for the authenticated user.
-Verify that the response indicates the item was added successfully.
+3.Verify that the response indicates the item was added successfully.
 ## shouldReturnUserNotFoundException_whenDeleteWishList
 Description:
 Verifies that the controller method throws a UserNotFoundException when attempting to delete a wishlist item for an invalid user.

 Test Steps:
-Execute the controller method to delete a wishlist item for the authenticated user.
+1.Execute the controller method to delete a wishlist item for the authenticated user.
-Verify that a UserNotFoundException is thrown.
+2.Verify that a UserNotFoundException is thrown.
 ## shouldReturnWishListNotFound_whenDeleteWistList
 Description:
 Ensures that the controller method throws a WishlistItemNotFoundException when attempting to delete a non-existent wishlist item.

 Test Steps:
-Mock the UserRepository to return a valid user.
+1.Mock the UserRepository to return a valid user.
-Execute the controller method to delete a wishlist item for the authenticated user.
+2.Execute the controller method to delete a wishlist item for the authenticated user.
-Verify that a WishlistItemNotFoundException is thrown.
+3.Verify that a WishlistItemNotFoundException is thrown.
 ## shouldDeleteWistListSuccessfully
 Description:
 Tests that the controller successfully deletes an existing wishlist item for a valid user.

 Test Steps:
-Mock the UserRepository to return a valid user.
+1.Mock the UserRepository to return a valid user.
-Mock the WishlistRepository to return an existing wishlist item.
+2.Mock the WishlistRepository to return an existing wishlist item.
-Execute the controller method to delete the wishlist item for the authenticated user.
+3.Execute the controller method to delete the wishlist item for the authenticated user.
-Verify that the response indicates the item was deleted successfully.
+4.Verify that the response indicates the item was deleted successfully.
 These test cases cover various scenarios related to accessing, adding, and deleting wishlist items for users in the system.
 They ensure that the WishlistController behaves as expected under different conditions.